Skip to content

 └── SKILL.md

-A plugin must have at least one of tools_module, hooks_module, oauth_module, or skills.
+Capability fields are optional, but the name field is required.
+A name-only manifest loads but contributes no tools, hooks, OAuth providers, or skills.
 A tools-only plugin exposes callable functions to agents.
 A plugin with oauth_module registers OAuth providers whose state, callbacks, and scoped credential storage are handled by MindRoom core.
 A hooks-only plugin observes or transforms events without adding agent-facing tools.
 Many plugins combine both.

 Manifest format